constlakk/online-delivery-app/README.md

 password: 1234

-#Build instructions
+# Build instructions

-Clone the repository in your machine and from the command line navigate into the newly created folder run the commands:
+Clone the repository to your machine and from the command line navigate into the newly created folder run the commands:

 *npm install*